-Initially I bought indiscriminately the raw materials that the public clamored for without any idea about their real nature.
+Initially, I bought indiscriminately the raw materials that the public clamoured for without any idea about their real nature.
 Musk, amber, violet, sandal, rose, patchouli, natural and synthetics.
 I soon noticed that some of them caused me allergies and heavy headaches, and I realized that these where the synthetic ones.

 I had realized that synthetics materials of perfumery made me ill and that natural essences would heal me.
 I soon came to perceive their superior beauty as well.
 Unlike the synthetic chemical materials, the life that was in them, they had wholeness, cohesion and the power to arouse positive emotions.

-I chose to make natural perfumes as someone chooses to work with precious metals and rare gems instead of plastic beads and pearls of colored glass.
+I chose to make natural perfumes as someone chooses to work with precious metals and rare gems instead of plastic beads and pearls of coloured glass.
 Natural essences are indeed olfactory jewels.

 The price of Natural fragrances is naturally higher than mainstream ones because they are olfactory jewels made with olfactory gems that have a much higher cost than synthetic essences.
 Anybody may argue that he likes glass beads more than emeralds and rubies, but the superior beauty of gems over glass and plastic beads is not a question of opinion; it is a question of understanding.
 This is equally true for the natural ingredients that compose natural fragrances.

 Natural perfumers sometimes use some animal pheromones.
 Most of them in the form of tinctures.
-When this the case customers are informed about it by the “Non vegan” mention.
+When this is the case, customers are informed about it by the “Not vegan” mention.

 The same animal pheromones have been used long before the advent of modern perfumery.
-They are present in the traditional pharmacopeia.
+They are present in the traditional pharmacopoeia.
 There was a time indeed when scents were used to heal.

 When Luca Turin, the famous perfumery critic wrote in 2006: “There are now officially four kinds of perfumery: normal, niche, vintage and natural”, he threw a bomb and initiated a worldwide process of recognition that is still going on but is largely limited to the web.

-Not many shops in our cities propose natural frags, but the amount of “scents by nature” online shops is growing steadily.
+Not many shops in our cities propose natural fragrances, but the amount of “scents by nature” online shops is growing steadily.